 SSL Certificates are selling like hotcakes nowadays.
 As more and more websites become secure, the entire online landscape is changing right in front of our eyes.

-With half of all web traffic now being encrypted, you obviously don’t want to be left behind.
+With over 90% of traffic now being encrypted, you obviously don’t want to be left behind.
 When you finally decide to add an SSL certificate to your website, you would expect it to be a quick and smooth process.
 But, unfortunately, what appears to be a straightforward action can prove surprisingly complex and time-consuming for inexperienced users.
-No need to panic though, as this article will show you the 5 most common ssl mistakes to avoid when buying, installing, and managing your SSL Certificate.
+No need to panic though, as this article will show you the 5 most common SSL mistakes to avoid when buying, installing and managing your SSL Certificate.